the-craft-beer-foundation/white-paper/README.md

 marketing their own craft-like beers.
 These beers, produced by giant corporations but marketed as independent brews, are known as 'crafty beers' for their misleading labelling.

-Big brewers dominate the craft beer market!
+Big brewers dominate the craft beer market.
 How do we stop craft brewers from being guzzled up by international conglomerates?
 How do we stop misleading labelling and marketing?
 What can we do to support craft brewers?

 ## Table of Contents

 * [Value Proposition](#value-proposition)
 * [Introduction](#introduction)

-### Introduction
+### Value Proposition

-We propose the BREW token as a means of exchange to used by the craft beer movement to help build communities and to realise participants belief in transparency, trust, and decentralisation.
+We propose the BREW token as a means of exchange to be used by the craft beer movement to help build communities and to realise participants belief in transparency, trust, and decentralisation.